-C. Timeframes and "Good Cause" -- Title IX and Non-Title IX
+B. Timeframes and "Good Cause" -- Title IX and Non-Title IX

 The College will make a good-faith effort to conclude the formal complaint resolution process in a reasonably prompt manner, normally within one-hundred (100) business days of the filing of a formal complaint.
 All time frames referenced in this section may be extended for "good cause."
-Although not all-inclusive, examples of circumstances that would support a "good-cause" determination are: (a) law enforcement authorities are conducting a criminal investigation and gathering evidence regarding the incident, and they have formally asked the College to temporarily delay our investigation; (b) additional time is necessary to ensure the integrity and completeness of the investigation; (c) in order to account for complexities of a case (e.g., the number of witnesses and the volume of information provided by the parties); (f) in order to pursue good-faith efforts to reach an alternative resolution; (g) in order to account for other legitimate reasons.
-In the event of an extension of time, the Title IX Coordinator/Deputy Coordinator will notify the parties in writing and provide the reason(s) for such extension.
+Although not all-inclusive, examples of circumstances that would support a "good-cause" determination are: (a) law enforcement authorities are conducting a criminal investigation and gathering evidence regarding the incident, and they have formally asked the College to temporarily delay our investigation; (b) additional time is necessary to ensure the integrity and completeness of the investigation; (c) in order to accommodate the availability of witnesses; (d) in order to account for College breaks or vacations; (e) in order to account for complexities of a case (e.g., the number of witnesses and the volume of information provided by the parties); (f) in order to pursue good-faith efforts to reach an alternative resolution; (g) in order to account for the need for language assistance or accommodation of disabilities; or, (h) in order to account for otherlegitimate reasons.
+In the event of an extension of time, the Title IX Coordinator/DeputyCoordinator will notify the parties in writing and provide the reason(s) for such extension.